Yeongjongdo

-Yeongjong Island is an island in Jung District, Incheon, South Korea.
+Yeongjong Island is an island in Yeongjong District, South Korea.
 It contains Incheon International Airport as well as small villages, farms, and beaches.

 The previously separate Yongyu, Sammok, and Sinbul Islands have been joined to Yeongjong Island by an area of reclaimed land built for the construction of the airport.

 Description

-The island is an exclave of Incheon's Jung District, and can be accessed from the mainland via two bridges, Yeongjong Bridge and Incheon Bridge.
+The island is an exclave of Incheon's Jung District, and can be accessed from the mainland via three bridges, Yeongjong Bridge, Cheongna Haneul Bridge, and Incheon Bridge.

 In addition to the airport, the island is known for Eulwangni Beach and Wangsan Beach on the west coast, and the temple Yongguksa in the central part.
 The island also has a ferry terminal on its southwest coast for daily ferry service to the island Muuido.

 The Incheon Airport Maglev connects the airport to Yongyu station near the ferry terminal.

 Incheon Free Economic Zone

 Yeongjong Island is considered part of the Incheon Free Economic Zone with a concentration on airport logistics, travel, and tourism.
 The city of Incheon is also investing in its own airline which will be operated from Yeongjong Island.

 In addition to the Incheon Bridge, completed in October 2009, there are a number of projects either proposed or already under construction on the island.
 Transportation updates and expansions worth US$318 million, including seven light rail lines for the island with six bridges, two tunnels of length 6500 meters, and two stations, were completed in 2002.
 Other projects include: